 How do you balance studying for your specialty with working?

 Every day at work I look several things up during shift.
-This is typically using either Up-to-Date or the Tintinalli’s manual.
+This is typically using either Up-to-Date or my pocket resources (EM Fundamentals, Antibiotic Guide, Tintinalli’s).
 I also keep a running list of things I need to study.
 This can be diagnoses I’ve never seen before, medications I’m not 100% confident on, or something the attending tells me to review.
 On my days off, I work through several topics on this list.
-It keeps me from getting overwhelmed, and it keeps me learning more
+It keeps me from getting overwhelmed, and it keeps me learning more.

 What do you love about your job?